ManuGithubSteam/PrusaFusion/README.md

   * Make sure prusafusion_daemon.sh is running from a Linux user.
   * Change PATH Variable in prusafusion_daemon.sh to the correct one for your PrusaSlicer.AppImage

+## Not implemented:
+- Umlauts and other crazy charachters you can do in Windows
+- Some wiered nameing.
+- Opening from more that one stl in one instance of Prusaslicer

 ## License
 Licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for full details.